tracmo/open-tls-iot-client/README.md

 ### Example

 When I tried to build a smartphone-based garage door control.
 I could not find a good alternative that can meet all I need, especially the security features.
-Most apps that support makers are Restful based control.
+Most apps that support makers are Restful-based control.
 It is easy to use but lack of security.
-All I want is a end-to-end secured and easy-to-use app, so I decided to initiate a new one.
+All I want is an end-to-end secured and easy-to-use app, so I decided to initiate a new one.

 This is the app screen.